Official websites use .mil

-Vermont units are on a compressed time line because of training requirements leading up to likely 2021 deployments, training year 2020 requirements, and limited use during the past 10 months.
-Live fire is set for this weekend, and over the course of the next two weeks.
+Vermont units are on a compressed time line because of training requirements leading up to likely 2021 deployments, training year 2020 requirements, and limited use throughout the spring.
+Live fire is set for tonight, and over the course of the next few weeks.

-In addition to preparing for deployment, units have requirements that must be met within the training year which ends September.
-Training has often occurred at Fort Drum to meet requirements.
+While preparing for deployment units also have requirements that must be met within the training year which ends Sept.
+30. Training has often occurred at Fort Drum to meet requirements.
 Fort Drum has implemented a mandatory two week quarantine period for National Guard units which equates to an annual training period – eliminating Fort Drum as a possibility to mitigate the impact on the community around CEATS.

 CEATS is a subordinate unit of the Garrison Support Command.
 Plans, operations, range safety, and all operations at the range are run by a dedicated full-time and part-time staff.
 Range staff has also led multiple efforts to mitigate the impact of noise on the local community.
+The range schedule, as it stands, is on page two.
 Range operations are subject to change.